 - Few musicians can claim to have received a positive review from Holly.
 In fact, the only other demo I saw pass through the demo hell unscathed had been sent there by my friend Alasdair Roberts in 1996 - possibly revealing a penchant on Holly's part for Scottish folk.
 We each only entered this particular underworld once, considering ourselves lucky to have survived.

 Appendix Out - Drag City 2001

 - Alasdair's band from the early days, and one of the few outings I've made using a beautiful Hungarian duda (bagpipe) by Horvath Zoltan.
 This instrument was an important influence in the development of the Lindsay System chanter, having a low E in the "kontra" chanter, and a "flea hole" for semitones - the LSC-Duda connection will be fully explored in "Ascension Method", along with all other tributaries into the new design.
-This same duda was also used on one occasion to play "Psycho Killer" at a "David Byrne Supper" organised by Craig Tannock in Mono, Glasgow.
+This same duda was also used on one memorable occasion to play "Psycho Killer" at a "David Byrne Supper" organised by Craig Tannock in Mono, Glasgow.
 The duda was a gift from Peter Jeager, a Hungarian academic & friend of my father. and later spent some years on loan to The College of Piping museum in Otago Street.
 In January 2019, following the merger of the College with the National Piping Centre, it joined the collection of the Museum of Piping.
 This gift represented the completion of an instrument exchange with the Leskowsky Museum of Musical Instruments in Kecskemet, Hungary.